How to Make Coconut Milk (Best Method + No-Strain Option)

 How to Use Homemade Coconut Milk

-- In recipes as a dairy-free alternative, if you are dairy allergic, vegan, or just plain out of milk.
+- In recipes as a dairy-free alternative if you are dairy allergic, vegan, or just plain out of milk

-- In a smoothie.
+- In smoothies

-Easiest Coconut Milk Recipe
+Homemade Coconut Milk

 Ingredients

-- 1 cup dried unsweetened shredded coconut (use less if needed to meet your dietary needs)
+- 1 cup dried unsweetened shredded coconut

 Instructions

-- Enjoy and store in the refrigerator.
+- Use immediately or store in the refrigerator.

 Notes